ROCm/MIVisionX/rali/README.md

 make -j 4
 sudo make install
 ```
-## Build instructions
-Rali builds and installs as part of the MIVisonX toolkit.
-RALI depends on the AMD's Radeon Performance Primitives ([RPP](https://github.com/GPUOpen-ProfessionalCompute-Libraries/rpp)) library, and it needs to be installed for RALI to build.
-RALI also needs Turbo JPEG library to decode input JPEG images.
-1. Make sure to have the AMD's RPP library installed.
-Please refer to the [RPP's page](https://github.com/GPUOpen-ProfessionalCompute-Libraries/rpp) for instructions of how to install RPP.
-2. Make sure you've installed the Turbo JPEG library version 2.0 or later.
-3. Refer to the [MIVisonX](../README.md) page and follow build an installation steps ([Build & Install MIVisionX](../README.md#build--install-mivisionx)).

 ## Samples
 [Image augmentation application](../apps/image_augmentation) demonstrates how RALI's C API can be used to load jpeg images from the disk, decode them and augment the loaded images with a variety of moifications.